 In the last three years, the Czech Republic's R&D spending was either the same or slightly increasing by several percent year on year.
 This increase barely covers inflation and certainly fails to reflect the average growth of salaries in the economy.
+This has applied particularly in recent years during which both these indicators have risen significantly and a further increase, at least in the inflation component, can be expected.

 In fact, when expressed as a percentage of the GDP in recent years, the spending was stagnant until 2017 when it began decrease.
 This means that the increasing amount of R&D spending from the state budget until 2016 did not match the growth of the entire economy.
 In addition, the R&D share of the total spending has been decreasing since 2014.
-There was an upturn in 2017 but none of the proportional indicators returned to the levels seen in previous years.
+There was an upturn in 2017, but only in the past year did we start to see levels from the previous years.
 The main source of increasing total R&D spending in the Czech Republic in recent years was a growth of business sources.
-In 2019, it was almost CZK 65 billion, i.e. almost 2.5 times more than in 2010.
+In 2020, it was over CZK 69 billion, i.e. almost twice as much compared to 2012.

 The state budget expenditures on R&D are not the only public sources available.
 Since 2007, Structural Funds of the EU have been gaining importance.
 This concerns mainly the Research and Development for Innovation and, to a lesser extent, the Education for Competitiveness and Entrepreneurship and Innovation Operational Programmes.
 More than CZK 100 billion from the EU resources was allocated for research and development under these three operational programmes until 2015.
 In 2015, these sources amounted to almost CZK 14 billion a year.
 However, in 2016 they were a mere CZK 2.7 billion.
 Since 2015, however, the newly-launched operational programmes Research, Development and Education (RDEOP) and Enterprise and Innovation for Competitiveness (EICOP) provided the necessary sources.
-In 2019 they reached CZK 8 billion.
+In 2019 they reached CZK 8 billion, while in 2020 they decreased to CZK 7.2 billion due to the transition of one programme period to the next.